named-data/NDN-packet-spec/name.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The full name of every Data packet includes a logical final implicit digest component, which makes the name of every Data packet unique.
-The implicit digest (``ImplicitSha256DigestComponent``) MAY appear in an Interest, either as the last component of Interest Name to request a specific Data packet, or in the Exclude selector to exclude specific Data packet(s).
+The implicit digest (``ImplicitSha256DigestComponent``) MAY appear in an Interest as the last component of the Interest name to request a specific Data packet.
 ``ImplicitSha256DigestComponent`` is never included explicitly in the Data packet when it is transmitted on the wire and, if needed, must be computed by all nodes based on the Data packet content.

 The **implicit digest component** consists of the SHA-256 digest of the entire Data packet bits.
-Having this digest as the last name component enables us to achieve the following two goals:

-- Identify one specific Data packet and no other.
+Having this digest as the last name component allows identifying one specific Data packet and no other.

-- Exclude a specific Data packet in an Interest (independent from whether it has a valid signature).

 Canonical Order
 ~~~~~~~~~~~~~~~